 Written by TakahashiChuya

-Daibutsu means the Great Buddha and is one of the icons of Japan.
-Kamakura-Daibutsu is seated serenely in the grounds of Kotokuin, a Buddhist temple of the Pure Land sect.
-Kamakura-Daibutsu is the second largest monumental Buddha in Japan (after the one at Todaiji/東大寺 in Nara) and the most impressive.
+The term 'Daibutsu' means the Great Buddha and is one of the icons of Japan.
+The Kamakura Daibutsu is a statue of the Buddha seated serenely in the grounds of Kotokuin, a Buddhist temple belonging to the Pure Land sect of Japanese Buddhism.
+Kamakura-Daibutsu is the second largest Buddha statue in Japan, after the largest which is located at Todaiji Temple in Nara, and is considered by many to be the most impressive as it stands outside.

 Trivia of Kamakura-Daibutsu

-About 11.4 meters high.
-It's taller than a 4-storey apartment.
+Stands 11.4 meters high.
+It's taller than a 4-storey apartment building!

 Those Who Get the Miniature Buddha Statue can Come to Japan?